james-a-roland/jroland81093.github.io/_pages/04_thanks.md

 permalink: /thanks/
 ---

-Thanks!
-I'll be back in touch soon.
+I'll be in touch soon :)